zyedidia/eget/README.md

 # How to get Eget

 Before you can get anything, you have to get Eget.
+If you already have Eget and want to upgrade, use `eget zyedidia/eget`.

 ### Quick-install script